erikh2000/encryption-at-rest-poc/README.md

 ## Try the Web App

-You can just go TODO-ADD-LINK to see what the app does.
+You can just go https://seespacelabs.com/enc-at-rest to see what the app does.

 And if you're confused about the app, see that article linked above.
 You'll be amazed at how thoroughly the app is explained there.